 1. How do you want your new kitchen space to be used?

+The first of the six questions to ask when buying a new kitchen is how you want to use the space.
 When thinking of a new kitchen, it’s easy and understandable to be swayed by appearance alone.
 But one of the first questions you should ask yourself is how you want the space to be used.
-How is it used now, and how do you envision it being used in future?
+How do you use it now, and how do you want to use it in future?

 For example, you might only use your kitchen for cooking (what a novelty!), but this is a rarity now and you may be limiting your design choices and features to suit only this application.

-However, if your space allows and you are open to the wider purposes that your kitchen can fulfil, a whole range of styles, features and formats are available to you.
+However, if your space allows and you are open to the wider purposes that your kitchen can fulfill, a whole range of styles, features and formats are available to you.

 Think carefully how you would like your space to be used.
 Here are some uses or purposes: